saitejhas16/coffee_sales/README.md

 The notebook includes the following sections:

 - **Introduction**
-  - Providing an overview of the analysis and its objectives.
+  - Providing an overview of the analysis and its objectives in detail.

 - **Importing Libraries**
   - Importing necessary Python libraries such as `pandas` and `matplotlib`.